-In 1992, Ms Gardner joined New York Consulting Partners, a boutique consulting firm (a spin-off from McKinsey & Co.) which advises Fortune 500 manufacturers on efficiency.
-In 1995, she moved to Silicon Valley and joined Artemis Research, a small start-up working in the video graphics area, which emerged as WebTV Networks Inc. when it released its “Internet on the TV” product in the spring of 1996.
-Ms. Gardner served as CFO and General Counsel for WebTV through its acquisition by Microsoft inn 1997.
-Ms. Gardner then served as a VP for Microsoft from 1997 through to early 2001.
-In 2002, she co-founded Tiemann Investment Advisors, LLC with Dr. Tiemann, whose diversification of Ms. Gardner’s highly concentrated portfolio provided the impetus to join with him to launch an investment firm providing an institutional-caliber approach to managing investment portfolios to high net worth investors.
+Ms Gardner next joined New York Consulting Partners, a boutique spin-off from McKinsey & Co., which advised Fortune 500 manufacturers.
+Within a couple years, however, Ms Gardner’s urge to build another company compelled her to move to Silicon Valley, where she joined a new team of engineers working in video graphics.
+This group became WebTV Networks Inc., and released its “Internet on the TV” product in the spring of 1996, before being acquired by Microsoft in 1997.
+Ms. Gardner served as CFO and General Counsel for WebTV, and managed its acquisition and DOJ approval.
+Ms. Gardner then served as a VP for Microsoft through to early 2001.
+In 2002, she co-founded Tiemann Investment Advisors with Dr. Tiemann, whose expertise in managing Ms. Gardner’s highly concentrated portfolio during subsequent Internet market gyrations, provided the impetus to co-found a business with him to offer his institutional-caliber portfolio management services to high net worth investors.